-A trust fund recovery penalty may apply if social security and Medicare taxes that must be withheld are not withheld or are not paid.
+A trust fund recovery penalty may apply if social security and Medicare taxes that must be withheld CAUTION are not withheld or are not paid.
 Under this penalty, certain officers or employees of a corporation, employees of a sole proprietorship, or certain members or employees of a partnership become personally liable for payment of the taxes and are penalized an amount equal to the unpaid taxes.
 See section 8 of Pub.
 80 (Circular SS) for details.

-Reconciliation of Forms 941-SS and W-3SS
+Reconciling Forms 941-SS and W-3SS

-Certain amounts reported on your four quarterly Forms 941-SS for 2005 should agree with your Form W-2AS, W-2GU, W-2CM, or W-2VI totals reported on your 2005 Form W-3SS, Transmittal of Wage and Tax Statements, or with information filed with the SSA on equivalent magnetic media reports.
-The amounts that should agree are: social security wages, social security tips, and Medicare wages and tips.
-If the totals do not agree, the IRS may require you to explain any differences and correct any errors.
+The IRS matches amounts reported on your four quarterly Forms 941-SS with Form W-2AS, W-2CM, W-2GU, or W-2VI amounts totaled on your yearly Form W-3SS, Transmittal of Wage and Tax Statements.
+If the amounts do not agree, the IRS or SSA may contact you.
+The reconciled amounts are for all the following items.